The Tagalog Society had a three (3) class social structure made up of nobility, freemen, and slaves.

 Aliping namamahay were slaves who lived in their own houses apart from their debtor.
-If the alipin’s debt came from insolvency or legal action, the alipin and his debtor agreed on a period of indenture and an equivalent monetary value in exchage for it.
+If the alipin’s debt came from insolvency or legal action, the alipin and his debtor agreed on a period of indenture and an equivalent monetary value in exchange for it.

 The Alipin namamahay were allowed to farm a portion of barangay land, but they were expected to turn over a portion of their harvest to their master.
-He came whenever his master called to harvest crops, build houses, row boats, or carry cargo.
+He came whenever his master called to harvest crops, build houses, rowboats, or carry cargo.

 Members included those who inherited debts from namamahay parents, timawa who went into debt,